-As to witness statements, you can either submit written witness statements into evidence, or you can have a witness attend the hearing process and present live testimony.
-Further, you can issue a subpoena to help ensure that a witness will attend a hearing to testify.
+As to witness statements, you can either submit written witness statements (“declarations”) into evidence, or you can have a witness attend the hearing process and present live testimony.

 The DMV must provide you with any evidence it intends to present at the hearing before the hearing begins.
 This evidence is normally the police report of the arresting officer.

 Note that a DMV hearing is a separate and distinct matter from a court proceeding for an alleged DUI charge.